surroundaustralia/idn-ds/len-and-sandra-notes.md

 - Historical population data
 #### ATSIDA at UTS Sydney
 An exisiting node of ADA... what is it's status?
 NSW Library/Jumbunna plans for this?
 Partners?
 ADA role?
 It looks like a Drupal installation?
 Is it up to date or not?
-Len says: they run Murkutu, which uses an old version of Drupal.
-They believe Murkutu is being updated.
+Len's response: they use Murkurtu, which uses an old version of Drupal.
+They believe Mukurtu is being updated.
 - Aboriginal Deaths and Injuries in Custody.
 ATSIDA@UTS has taken over this data, but needs help to turn it into an ongoing public database
 #### The Fred Hollows Archive (National Trachoma and Eye Health Program)